President, Chris McCoy

 Chris McCoy dreamed of a historic house with a white picket fence for a long time but the city seemingly only offered overpriced small condo spaces.
 The suburbs were home to many but lacking in culture, diversity and edge.
-On a fateful day in 2000, when parking for a nearby restaurant, Chris would find the historic house in Dorchester’s Polish Triangle that they would move into and restore.
+On a fateful day in 2000, when parking for a nearby restaurant, Chris would find the historic house in Dorchester’s Polish Triangle that he and John would move into and restore.
 Still a work in progress, Chris found himself in a vibrant neighborhood where he would make connections with new friends, gay and straight that introduced him to civic pride.
 He joined the local civic organization, the historic society and then found DotOUT, where he was intrigued by the blend of social networking, community service and charity work.
 He joined the steering committee in 2009 and was appointed to President in 2010.
-Chris works at a major teaching hospital in Boston as co-director of the antimicrobial stewardship program with a faculty appointment at Northeastern University and serves on the research board at the Fenway Institute.
+Since then, he has worked towards a more diverse mission and an expanded presence not only in Dorchester but in Boston and the state.
+Armed with an eye for theatrical design, costumes, and themes, he transformed the DotOUT parade experience from a few banners to full on hand crafted over the top experiences garnering notice from media outlets and awards from the Boston Pride community.
+In his professional life, Chris works at a major teaching hospital in Boston as Associate Director of the Antimicrobial Stewardship program with a faculty appointment at Northeastern University and serves on the research board at the Fenway Institute.

 Mark Haley’s introduction to DotOUT came when he helped with the Dorchester Day DotOUT parade float.
 Realizing the work that was being done would help build bridges with neighbors in Dorchester, he saw DotOUT as an essential group and one he should learn more about.
 Mark first moved to the St Mark’s area of Dorchester in 1993 for three years and then returned for the long term when he bought a house in Jones Hill in 2000.
 He joined the DotOUT steering committee in September 2008 as a commitment to both the Dorchester and gay communities – two passions of his.